pangolindex/exchange-contracts/contracts/staking-positions/README.md

 lock count will be three.
 The user will only be able to withdraw or harvest from pool zero after they withdraw or harvest at least once from all of those three pools.
 This mechanism ensures the principle of **rewards of a pool must not leave the contract without the pool’s staking duration getting reset**.
-Violation of this prinicple would be a critical vulnerability.
+Violation of this principle would be a critical vulnerability.
 Another major bug would be the lock count getting stuck at non-zero without a way to bring it back to zero again.

 Another feature of PangoChef is rewarder.
 Rewarder is an external contract that can be defined